pkp/pkp-docs/learning-ojs/en/settings-workflow.md

 ## Components

 When an author makes a submission, they can upload multiple files.
 Typically, one file will be the article text, and others can include interview transcripts, data, images, etc. Each of these files is a **component** of the submission.
-The components available for the author to choose from when making her submission are listed here.
+The components available for the author to choose from when making their submission are listed here.

 ![](./assets/learning-ojs3.1-jm-settings-workflow-comp.PNG)